Top 5 reasons to visit Spain

 3. Fabulous food

 For many people, one of the highlights of Spain is, of course, the amazing food on offer.
 The country’s vibrant cities offer up Michelin-starred restaurants and lively tapas bars, while small-town cafés and restaurants offer up traditional dishes such as paella, seafood stew and chorizo, made with love from family-recipes.
 Spanish cuisine is known for being delicious, healthy and full of flavour, so there are many unique dishes available that will tempt your taste buds.
-If we’ve made you hungry then one Spanish foodie destination that should not be missed is the Costa Brava!
+If we’ve made you hungry then you should take a holiday to Costa Brava, a Spanish foodie destination that should not be missed!
 Most notably, the region’s capital city Barcelona is renowned for its authentic tapas bars.
 Tapas has become a popular concept in recent years but it is believed to have originated in Spain centuries ago where bar owners would cover their customer’s drinks with a small slice of bread or cheese to protect it from the surrounding dust.
 You’ll find hundreds of authentic eateries lining Barcelona’s labyrinthine streets, offering a wide variety of delicious tapas such as chorizo sausage, potatoes with a spicy tomato sauce, olives and fried squid to name but a few.
 Eating the night away off the beaten track in a local tapas bar will ensure you have an authentic, local experience!

 4. Cosmopolitan Cities